-- The SENCo from the secondary school is invited to SEND EHCP/Statement review meetings for all children in year five and/or the autumn of year 6. - There are a number of visits to South Hunsley and members of staff from South Hunsley visit the children in year five and year six - There is an extra transition visits to South Hunsley for children whom it is felt would benefit from this - Individual transition arrangements are made according to the child's needs.
+- The SENCO has regular discussions around SEND need during the final year of primary with the chosen secondary school's SENCO. - The SENCO from the secondary school is invited to the SEND EHCP review meetings for all children in year five and/or the autumn of year 6. - There are opportunities to visit their secondary school provision and members of staff from their secondary school of choice, are offered the opportunity to visit the children in year six - There are extra transition visits to their secondary school of choice for children whom it is felt would benefit from this.

+• Additional individual transition arrangements are made according to the child's needs.